rundeck/rundeck/docs/en/upgrading/upgrading.md

 * Project level access control is now supported
 * "Deny" rules can now be declared
 * Application level access control is also supported, replacing the Role mapping
-* The RunDeck server no longer uses role-mapping and instead defers to the aclpolicy for all authorizations
+* The Rundeck server no longer uses role-mapping and instead defers to the aclpolicy for all authorizations

-## Managing ACL Policy files
+### Managing ACL Policy files

-The `*.aclpolicy` files live in the RunDeck `etc` dir.
+The `*.aclpolicy` files live in the Rundeck `etc` dir.

 Each file can contain multiple policy definitions, and there can be multiple files in the directory.